How to Turn Off Google Lens in Google Chrome

 Why Turn Off Google Lens in Google Chrome?

-- Privacy First: The Google Lens feature uses image recognition technology that scans the images.
+• Privacy First: The Google Lens feature uses image recognition technology that scans images.
 Some users might not like this technology.
 They might feel that their privacy is invaded as it might collect the related data of the images.
-But, if you turn off Google Lens, this automatic scanning system will be disabled, which will further help you browse more privately.
+But if you turn off Google Lens, this automatic scanning system will be disabled, which will further help you browse more privately.

-- Less Clutter with More Focus: Sometimes, the Google Lens might prompt a message stating suggestions or auto-recognize the images while you are browsing.
+• Less Clutter with More Focus: Sometimes, the Google Lens might prompt a message stating suggestions or automatically recognise images while you are browsing.
 It might become very distracting to a few, so disabling it makes your screen clear.
 And help you focus on the content you are searching for.

-- Faster Browsing: The Google Lens feature consumes an extra amount of your PC’s resources and runs in the background, which makes your browser slower.
-So, turning off the Google Lens might help you improve your Chrome’s performance.
+• Faster Browsing: The Google Lens feature consumes an extra amount of your PC’s resources and runs in the background, which makes your browser slower.
+So, turning off the Google Lens might help you improve Chrome’s performance.

 Final Words